boardzilla/boardzilla-docs/docs/ui/layout.md

 # Layout

 Customizing the game UI probably requires declaring several layouts.
-Each layout provides a strategy how items are visually laid out.
+Each layout provides a strategy how a given Space visually lays out the elements inside it.
 Each layout declaration has 3 parts:

 1. The **container** that uses this layout
 2. The **contents** that it applies to
 3. The **rules** for the layout

-For example, in the following layout declaration:
+The **container** could be the Game, or any Element or group of elements in the game.
+These are usually Spaces, but can also be Pieces if you ever put Pieces on top of other Pieces.
+The **contents** are always _immediate_ children of the **container**.
+Often the layout applies to all Pieces in the **container**, but sometimes just to a subset, or even just to one particular element.
+The **rules** are the meat of the layout, and contain all the declarations for sizing, overlapping, stretching, alignment, etc.

+Here's a typical example of a layout declaration:

 ```ts
   $.deck.layout(Card, { alignment: 'left' }
 ```

-The **container** is the deck space `$.deck`, the **contents** are any `Card`s in the deck, and the **rules** are that these cards should left align.
+In this example, the **container** is the deck space `$.deck`, the **contents** are any `Card`s in the deck, and the **rules** are that these cards should left align.

 Layout declarations might declare that for a given area, items should be laid out in a row, or a stack, or a grid.
 When many items enter the same space, it